16pravinkumar/Python-env-setup/Angular_Interview_Question.md

 Templates & Styles (app.component.html, app.component.css)
 ```

-5. What is tsconfig.json used for?
+5. What is tsconfig.json used for? <br>
 **Answer**:
 `tsconfig.json` controls how TypeScript compiles the code.
 It defines compiler options such as target JavaScript version, module system, and strictness.